OpenCSGs/csghub-installer/README.md

   > The default service exposure uses NodePort because most local test environments do not have LoadBalancer capabilities.

     ```shell
+    # global.ingress.hosts: Replace with your own second-level domain name
+    # global.builder.internal[0].domain: The internal domain name configured above
+    # global.builder.internal[0].service.host: The external address of the kourier service
+    # global.builder.internal[0].service.port: Kourier service external port
     helm install csghub csghub/csghub \
     	--namespace csghub \
-    	--version 0.8.2 \
+        --create-namespace \
-    	--set global.ingress.hosts=example.com \ # Replace with your own second-level domain name
+    	--set global.ingress.hosts=example.com \
-    	--set global.builder.internal[0].domain=app.internal \ # The internal domain name configured above
+    	--set global.builder.internal[0].domain=app.internal \
-    	--set global.builder.internal[0].service.host=192.168.18.18 \ # The external address of the kourier service
+    	--set global.builder.internal[0].service.host=192.168.18.18 \
-    	--set global.builder.internal[0].service.port=30463 \ # Kourier service external port
+    	--set global.builder.internal[0].service.port=30463
     ```

   After the resources are ready, you can **log in to csghub according to the helm output prompt**.
 It should be further explained that some functions are not ready in the current helm chart due to the complexity of enabling them.
 For example, model inference and model fine-tuning have been enabled, but some configuration may still be required to run the instance normally.

+  *Hint: You need to configure the corresponding third-level domain name to DNS according to the prompts after installation.*

 ## Post-installation configuration